Prismatik/blog/drafts/soa/index.md

 template: article.jade
 ---

-At Prismatik we have one core technical principle:
+At Prismatik our core technical principle is:

 > ###Use the right tool for the job.